Balmoral Fire Station: Heritage listing

 Balmoral Fire Station was listed on the Queensland Heritage Register on 26 November 1999 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Balmoral Fire Station is important in demonstrating the growth and development of the Balmoral area during the 1920s.
-The air raid shelter constructed to the rear of the station during World War II demonstrates Australia's involvement in that conflict, and is testimony to the fear of attack and invasion by enemy forces following the attack on Pearl Harbour in December 1941 and the subsequent sweep of Japanese forces through Asia and into south-east Asia and the Pacific.
+The air raid shelter constructed to the rear of the station during World War II demonstrates Australia's involvement in that conflict, and is testimony to the fear of attack and invasion by enemy forces following the attack on Pearl Harbor in December 1941 and the subsequent sweep of Japanese forces through Asia and into south-east Asia and the Pacific.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Balmoral Fire Station demonstrates a rare aspect of Queensland's cultural heritage as one of the only 1920s fire stations still in operation in Brisbane.
 Both the exterior and interior of the building are substantially intact.
 The air raid shelter to the rear of the station is rare as one of few surviving structures built in Brisbane during the war for war-time purposes.
 War memorials and commemorated public facilities, such as community halls and swimming pools, are dedicated after the event of war – air raid shelters are one of the few types of contemporary war-era structures surviving in Brisbane.

 While war memorials and commemorated public facilities such as community halls and swimming pools were constructed in the years following the war, air raid shelters are one of the few remaining structures built during the war for war-time purposes.
 The air raid shelter is also a rare example of a Queensland Government-built air raid shelter.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Balmoral Fire Station demonstrates the principal characteristics of an early twentieth century suburban fire station.

 The place is important because of its aesthetic significance.

 The Balmoral Fire Station has aesthetic and architectural significance as a modest, functional civic building, sympathetic to its residential surroundings.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Balmoral Fire Station is important for its association with the work of the architectural firm Atkinson and Conrad.
 Atkinson, through the firms he was associated with, sustained a long association with the Fire Services in Brisbane commencing in 1890 with his design for the new headquarters for the Brisbane Fire Brigade.
 His architectural practices were responsible for many of the fire stations throughout Brisbane.